 Like traditional Waldorf Kindergartens, the Rosebud Preschool follows a rhythm of the day, week and year.
 Seasonal festivals such as our Harvest Tea and May Day Dance are favorites; birthday celebration days include special bouquets of flowers, a slightly sweet treat with our morning meal, and a wee gift for the celebrants.
 Language is joyfully developed through songs, circle games and stories.
 We sing sweet tunes throughout the day: during our morning greeting, at circle time, on walks, while working, and to bless our meal.
 Through storytelling and puppet shows, the child’s world expands and the imagination is kindled.
 Through all of their experiences at the Rosebud classroom, the children come to know that the world is a good place to be and that we are ever so happy that they are here!

 Rosebud hours are from 8:30am to 12:30pm.
-The 3-day program, which is Monday through Wednesday, has aftercare available until 3:00 p.m.
-The 2-day program is on Thursdays and Fridays.
+The 3-day program, which is Monday through Wednesday, usually has aftercare available until 3:00 p.m.
+We are considering a 5-day program with aftercare beginning the Fall 2022-23.